Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Many people assume that the process of having a tooth extracted is especially painful, but this is not true.
 No matter how many teeth are being removed, your mouth will be numbed first to make the process as comfortable as possible.
 It’s normal to notice a little soreness after the procedure, but you can manage it by taking over-the-counter painkillers and following any aftercare instructions you’ve received.

-Any pain you experience after tooth extraction should fade over time; if it seems to grow worse or is accompanied by warning signs of an infection, give our office a call right away.
+Any pain you experience after tooth extraction should fade quickly over time; if it seems to grow worse or is accompanied by warning signs of an infection (fever, swelling, redness), give our office a call right away.

 Can I Leave the Space Empty After a Tooth Extraction?